 Provide extra food

-Specific hedgehog food mixes are available to buy in shops, but supplementing their diet with meat-based cat/dog food, mealworms or raisins will be appreciated!
+Specific hedgehog food mixes are available to buy in shops, but you can also supplement their diet with meat-based pet food.
+Please avoid feeding mealworms to hedgehogs as this can lead to health problems.

 Avoid using chemicals